sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/defining-a-service-monitoring.md

 * **notification level** - if specified, an email notification can be automatically sent in case there are messages for the current elaboration, whose log level is higher or equal to the one specified here; for example, if this field is set to ERROR, it means that if there will be messages having ERROR/FATAL log type, an email will be sent

 * **max attempts** and **attempt wait time **- these two fields work together and they must be both filled or both set empty.
 When filled, they allow to automate the restart of an elaboration failed with a FATAL log message \(e.g. out of memory, database connection errors, etc.\).
-The elaboration will be re-executed after "attempt wait time" minutes
+The failed \(FATAL\) elaboration will be re-executed automatically after "attempt wait time" minutes for up to "max attempts" times.
+If at some point the elaboration completes correctly, it is marked as "completed" whereas all the \(failed\) previous ones \(included the original one\) are marked as "successfully rielaborated with previous errors"

 * **tag X / label X **- there are up to 5 tags you can define; a tag represents a piece of data provided to a service in input; for example, in case of a web service \(server-side javascript action\), the request body can contain a complex JSON string, containing a set of attributes; a tag is the attribute name, the label is a more user-friendly description of it.
 When a couple tag/label has been specified, Platform will automatically extracts the attribute value from the input and save it along with the elaboration; this comes in handy later, when searching for data: instead of searching within the whole body request, the search can search directly for a tag.